 Dear (healthcare provider),

-Mr. ABC is 50 years patient who has been admitted to the department of nephrology in your hospital.
+Mr. ABC is a 50-year-old patient admitted to the Department of Nephrology in your hospital.
 The patient had an appointment on (mention the date).
-The diagnosis of the patient is (include diagnosis).
+The patient’s diagnosis is (include diagnosis).
 The risk involved is (mention risks).
 Based on the aforementioned diagnoses, we have decided to transfer the patient to (mention the name of the hospital).
-Please find the medical history and record of the patient enclosed in the letter.
+Please find the patient’s medical history and record enclosed in the letter.

-I would like to request you to provide details about how to transfer the patient to another hospital and what are the anticipated risks.
-I am duly satisfied with the services of your hospital.
+I would like to request that you provide details about how to transfer the patient to another hospital and the anticipated risks.
+I am duly satisfied with your hospital’s services.

 Sincerely,